-Minister Paschal Donohoe kicks off major drive to attract more German tourists for 2015 at world’s largest travel trade fair
+Major drive to attract more German tourists for 2016 at world’s largest travel trade fair

-The largest travel trade fair in the world, ITB in Berlin, kicks off today.
-Tourism Minister Paschal Donohoe joins Tourism Ireland and 21 tourism companies from Ireland and Germany at the fair today (Wednesday, 4 March), in a bid to grow Ireland’s share of the German travel market – the world’s second-largest outbound travel market.
+The largest travel trade fair in the world, ITB in Berlin, is taking place this week.
+Twenty-two (22) tourism companies from the island of Ireland and Germany have joined Tourism Ireland at the fair, in a bid to grow Ireland’s share of the German travel market – the world’s third-largest outbound travel market.

 Notes To Editors